-COM 121 Fundamentals of Communication
+COM 121 - Fundamentals of Communication

 This is an introductory course to give students an opportunity to understand and improve basic communication skills.
-Course considers mass and interpersonal communication history as well as communication application through speeches, group presentations, and persuasive digital projects.
+The course considers mass and interpersonal communication history as well as communication application through speeches, group presentations, and persuasive digital projects.
+Fall and Spring.

-COM 221 Speech Communication (also listed as ENG 221)
+COM 221 - Speech Communication (also listed as ENG 221)

-Designed as an introduction to the basic principles of extemporaneous speaking, this course will familiarize students with workable methods for planning, preparing and delivering speeches.
-The course work will consist of reading, projects, tests, and a minimum of 3-4 speeches.
+Designed as an introduction to the basic principles of extemporaneous speaking, this course will familiarize students with workable methods for planning, preparing, and delivering speeches.
+Course work will consist of reading, projects, tests, and a minimum of 3-4 speeches.
 Fall and Spring.